dipin736/React_assignment/cars/README.md

 # Features
 1.view properties.

-2.click property card to go to details page
+2.click property card to go to details page.

 3.show more button for pagination

 # Get Started